A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

 (Note that, as for $+$ and $0$ above, we do not denote the dependence of $\ast$ and $1$ on $\tarS$ explicitly.)
 In $\sfkern$, the effect $\vx \ast \wx$ corresponds to the pointwise multiplication of the nonnegative functions associated to $\vx$ and $\wx$ (Example \ref{exa:effects-sfkern}).

 When $\C$ is semiadditive, effects $\C(\tarS, \ind)$ become a \emph{commutative semiring} (i.e.\ a ring without additive inverses): their ``addition'' structure is obtained from the $\CMon$-enrichment $(+, 0)$, and their ``multiplication'' structure is obtained from $(\ast, 1)$ just defined.
-The semiring axioms can be shown diagrammatically using Remark~\ref{rem:diagrammatic-reasoning-semiadditive}: for example, we obtain $0 \ast \wx = 0$ because zero maps annihilate general morphisms, and the distributive law $\wx \ast (\vx + \ux) = (\wx \ast \vx) + (\wx \ast \ux)$ holds because
+The semiring axioms can be shown diagrammatically using Remark~\ref{rem:diagrammatic-reasoning-semiadditive}: for example, we obtain $0 \ast \wx = 0$ because zero maps annihilate general morphisms, and the distributive law $\wx \ast (\vx + \ux) = (\wx \ast \vx) + (\wx \ast \ux)$ holds because \begin{cdiag*} \tikzfig{distributive-law} \end{cdiag*} \end{remark}